Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User 3.
 Box 2: Azure PowerShell.
 - [ ] Box 1: User 4.
 Box 2: Azure Security Center.

 ### You have an Azure subscription.
 You create an Azure web app named Contoso1812 that uses an S1 App service plan.
-You create a DNS record for <www.contoso.com> that points to the IP address of Contoso1812.
-You need to ensure that users can access Contoso1812 by using the <https://www.contoso.com> URL Which two actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point
+You create a CNAME DNS record for <www.contoso.com> that points to the IP address of Contoso1812.
+You need to ensure that users can access Contoso1812 by using the <https://www.contoso.com> URL.
+Which two actions should you perform?

 - [ ] Turn on the system-assigned managed identity for Contoso1812.
 - [x] Add a hostname to Contoso1812.